Dennis Vallins on Nice One Masson (7a) on the Overhanging Walls.

 These routes are not short by any stretch of the imagination, with some having up to ten clips, and a number lean in an impressive fashion landing you 5m from the point at which you started.
 Good holds on these routes abound but technical face climbs and finger cracks also provide the variety.

 It can also stay dry in rain showers and even storms and the climber operating in the high 6s to low 7s will be well rewarded.

-One visiting climbing stated that Nice One Masson was "strictly four stars".
+One visiting climber stated that Nice One Masson was "strictly four stars".